codevlabs/oskar/README.md

 - `How is @member?` - Tells you how a specific team member is doing
 - `How is @channel?` - Returns the current status for the whole group

+Oskar is not just a Slackbot.
+He also comes with a dashboard view, allowing you to see visualisations of team status over time.
+This is visible at `/dashboard`.
+If you're hosting on heroku, then this URL is going to be something like _http://myherokuappname.herokuapp.com/dashboard_.
+See below for info about restricting access to this dashboard.

 # The App

 ## Tech stack